ItsMeBrille/MMM-CountDown/README.md

   module: "MMM-CountDown",
   position: "top_left",
   config: {
-      targetDate: "2062-01-01T00:00:00", // Replace with your target date in ISO format
+      targetDate: "2062-01-01T00:00:00", // Replace with your target date in this format
-      text: "Halleys comet is $ hours away",
+      text: "Halleys comet is $ hours away", // The $ symbol will be replaced
-      endtext: "Its now",
+      endtext: "Its now", // Optional end text
   },
 },
 ```